 Training Summary

-On , is/are requesting training expenditure approval to attend the following formal training: raining:
+On , is/are requesting training expenditure approval to attend the following formal training:

 in from (or on) to .
-(Attach Course Curriculum)
+(Attach Course Curriculum) ,-

 Notice to Court

--mail of Reque
+has/have met the court requirements by completing a tentative e-mail of Requested Court

-Exemption to the
+Exemption to the City of Decatur Courts and Morgan County District Attorney's Office covering the

-aforementioned of be app proved.
+forementioned dates should his/her training be approved.
 Note: has/have not received any

-subpoenas for the e aforem entioned
+subpoenas for the aforementioned date(s).

-• educ
+Budget Deductions

-See attached for endee will be utilizing his/her a ssigned
+See attached for detailed listing of projected costs.
+Note: The attendee will be utilizing his/her assigne d

-departmental veh ransporta tion if appr oval is grante d.
+lepartmental vehicle for transportation if approval is granted.

-School registration: Rental car:
+School registration: \$ Rental car: \$

-Airline ticket:
+Airline ticket: \$

-Hotel stay:
+Hotel stay: \$

-Per diem: Miscellaneous: Ψ
+Per diem: \$ Miscellaneous: \$

-Miscellarieous. Ψ

-\$ Total De duction fro m the FY 20 t trainin g budget.
+\$ Total Deduction from the FY 20 training budget.

 Chain of Command Approval/Denial

-Date: - Date: Officer

-ı Date [.]
-Date:

-Lieutenan Captain
+Chain of Command Approvar Demai

+Date:Offic er

 Date: Date:

+DateDateDate.

+Date: Date:

-- (Chief of P olice Disapprov ed By
+Chief of Police Disapproved By